 Probably the most popular reason why people purchase electric cars would be the positive effects EVs have on the environment.
 Unlike traditional petrol cars which release harmful fossil fuels and exhaust fumes which contaminate the environment, electric vehicles comprise of an electric motor which produces less detrimental emissions.

-With the main difference being the technology each type vehicle runs on, there are also significant variations regarding performance, costs, and the environment.
+With the main difference being the technology each type of vehicle runs on, there are also significant variations regarding performance, costs, and the environment.
 While the performance of a petrol car outweighs an electric vehicle, the cost of running an EV is significantly cheaper while benefiting the environment.
 That said, unless improvements are made on the performance side its doubtful the EV will be involved in the average hard working fleet anytime soon.

 Would you consider an electric car for your fleet?
 Share your feedback below.